(Updated for 2024)

 Benefits of Solo Travel

 If you’re planning a trip abroad — whether it’s for getting paid to teach English, a gap year, a semester overseas, or even just a week or two — and you’re worried you might get lonely, consider the benefits of traveling solo before coaxing someone into joining you: for starters, you won’t have to let someone else’s bucket list hold you back.
 You can plan the trip you want, visit all the sites you want, take part in the volunteer program you want, focus on earning a salary abroad, all without having to wait for others or sacrifice any of your plans for theirs.

 Other benefits of traveling solo?
 You decide when you want to sightsee or shop.
 You can seize the day with a hike, linger in a museum, or spend a decadent afternoon reading at a beach.
 Be adventurous!
 Go snorkeling or zip lining with a local tour group.
 Try new cafes and restaurants.
 Dinner for one may be disconcerting the first night, but you’ll soon learn to relax, enjoy the food, and be at peace.
 And that’s just the time you’ll spend outside of volunteering for a cause that’s near and dear to your heart!

 Traveling solo can also give you the opportunity to meet wonderful new people — whether they’re friendly locals or fellow travelers.
-If you’re worried about meeting the wrong people (really that’s the biggest fear our friends and family have when we travel alone), read on to see how volunteering or interning abroad with the right organization can open you up to adventure, build lifelong friendships, and give you invaluable support to ensure you can make the most of your solo trip!
+If you’re worried about meeting the wrong people (really that’s the biggest fear our friends and family have when we travel alone), read on to see how volunteering, teaching, or interning abroad with the right organization can open you up to adventure, build lifelong friendships, and give you invaluable support to ensure you can make the most of your solo trip!

 Volunteering Solo with International Organizations